teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-bitcoin-strategy/index.md

 ```

-Now we'll take the last 500 prices, normalize them, and split into training and testing data:
+Now we'll take the last 500 prices and normalize them.
+We'll use the first half of the data for training, and the second half for testing:

 ```python
 x = np.array(rets[-500:])